DataDog/integrations-core/tcp_queue_length/README.md

 ### Metrics

-For each container or a pod, tcp_queue_length integration returns the connection read/write buffer which is the mostly used.
-For example, if a container has three TCP connections, for which their read buffers are used 40%, 25% and 80% respectively, the metric `tcp_queue.read_buffer_max_usage_pct` will return 0.8
+For each container, tcp_queue_length integration returns the read/write buffer's fill percentage of busiest TCP connection.
+For example, if a container has three TCP connections, for which their read buffers are used 40%, 25% and 80% respectively, the metric `tcp_queue.read_buffer_max_usage_pct` will return 0.8 (80%).

 See [metadata.csv][4] for a list of metrics provided by this integration.